Sharks near Vancouver?! Local scuba divers have rare encounter | News

+Something is lurking in the deep off the shore of BC but it's not what you think

+A rare sighting off the shore of BC has us humming a familiar tune, but don’t worry; this predator encounter doesn’t end nearly as graphically as Jaws, and it’s more gorgeous than gory, in our opinion.

-“It came up, and it swam right between my legs, and it was going all around us,” said Mitchell Hewitt to Daily Hive after he and two other lucky scuba divers shared in a rare bluntnose sixgill shark encounter.
+“It came up, and it swam right between my legs, and it was going all around us,” said Mitchell Hewitt to Daily Hive after he and two other lucky scuba divers shared in a rare shark encounter in the waters near Squamish.
+While it might look like a great white shark to some of us, the animal is actually a bluntnose sixgill shark, and the photos of it don’t disappoint.

 Every day, Hewitt dives into Lions Bay’s Kelvin Grove Beach Park with a group because of the “amazing biodiversity,” Hewitt explained.
 However, during the summer, the group dives at night to specifically look for the bluntnose sixgill shark.